Hiking the Judd Trail & Jackass Ginger Pool on Oʻahu, Hawaiʻi

 Native Plants on the Judd Trail

-The Judd Trail is a very low-elevation hike by Hawaiʻi standards, meaning that the trail is mostly dominated by non-native, invasive species.
+The Judd Trail is a very low-elevation hike by Hawaiʻi standards, meaning the trail is mostly dominated by non-native invasive species.

-That said, the most common native species that hikers can find are a few Hau trees scattered throughout.
+This is why the most obvious native species hikers are likely to find are a few Hau trees scattered throughout.

 If you would like to learn more about Hau and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.